-Things to Do in N. Chester County PA
+Things to Do in Chester County PA

-Every gardener is like Oscar Hammerstein’s Optimist, for the very act of planting is based on hope for a glorious future.” – Adolph Rosengarten, Jr., benefactor, who left this property to the Chanticleer Foundation upon his death.
+Every gardener is like Oscar Hammerstein’s Optimist.
+For the very act of planting is based on hope for a glorious future. – Adolph Rosengarten, Jr., benefactor, who left this property to the Chanticleer Foundation upon his death.

-At 35 acres, and with 60,000 visitors a year, Chanticleer, opened to the public in 1993, is smaller and more intimate than nearby Longwood Gardens (1.5 million visitors per year).
+At 35 acres, and with 60,000 visitors a year, Chanticleer, opened to the public in 1993, is smaller and more intimate than nearby Longwood Gardens.
+(Longwood averages 1.5 million visitors per year).

 Given extensive creative latitude, these horticulturalists have free reign to translate their unique visions into botanical and sculptural art.
-Visitors are encouraged to bring a book, pack a picnic, relax on the inviting Overlook Terrace of the Main House, or just wander among the cheerful flowerbeds and shade trees.
+Visitors are encouraged to bring a book, pack a picnic, relax on the inviting Overlook Terrace of the Main House.
+Or just wander among the cheerful flowerbeds and shade trees.

 Thomas loves his job, and his sense of humor is readily apparent.
-Pointing to a copse of hand-made ceramic bamboo – each stalk topped with an orange comb, he quips, “This bamboo has been genetically crossed with rooster genes.”
+Pointing to a copse of hand-made ceramic bamboo – each stalk topped with an orange comb – he quips, “This bamboo has been genetically crossed with rooster genes.”

 In Spring, the Magnolia and Cherry Trees burst into various shades of pink, and 250,000 yellow daffodils sprout from the earth.
-It’s a spectacular time to come, but every season from April through October has its charms, with “luxuriant foliage and exotic flowers” at every turn.
+It’s a spectacular time to come.
+But every season from April through October has its charms, with “luxuriant foliage and exotic flowers” at every turn.

 A new Elevated Walkway, paved with springy shredded tires and pervious material, snakes downhill, making it easy to get to the meadow, an area blitzed through with bulbs that bloom in the Fall.